 In Report ITU-R M.2477, suborbital flight is described as “The intentional flight of a vehicle expected to reach the upper atmosphere with a portion of its flight path that may occur in space without completing a full orbit around the Earth before returning back to the surface of the Earth.”
 A suborbital vehicle is described as “a vehicle executing suborbital flight.”

-WRC-23 agenda item 1.6 is intended, among other aspects, to safely integrate suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space in order to minimize the airspace disruption.
+WRC-23 agenda item 1.6 is intended, among other aspects, to safely integrate suborbital vehicles into the same airspace as conventional aircraft during their transition to and from space to minimize the airspace disruption.

 In addition, sub-orbital vehicles are intended to operate at higher altitudes than conventional aircraft during short periods of time without reaching an orbit and at potentially flying at speeds up to several times the speed of sound.